noamross/noamross.net/content/musings/2019-12-15-git-hosting-for-the-distraught-and-the-restless/index.md

 ### Build and install Gitea

-Gitea has pre-built binaries and packages but for NFSN's environment I found it slightly easier to build it Gitea from  source.
+Gitea has pre-built binaries and packages but for NFSN's environment I found it slightly easier to build Gitea from source.
 Thankfully everything needed to do so is pre-installed on NFSN's servers.
 Once you're logged in, run the following from the SSH console to build the Gitea binary for use.